Skip Ribbon Commands

 Every state and the District of Columbia grants insurance carriers an “underwriting period.”
 Insurance carriers are granted broad authority to cancel a newly-written policy during this statutorily-limited period.

+With a very hard liquor liability coverage market, especially in dram shop law states, understanding liquor liability coverage is vital to agents writing bars, restaurants and taverns.
 When anyone is injured by an intoxicated individual, attorneys typically seek to suck in as many parties as possible to secure payment for the injured party.
-Liquor liability insurance is designed to defend the insured against charges of negligent conduct related to the service of alcohol; and to indemnify or pay on behalf of the insured if they are ultimately found legally liable for the injury or damage.
+Liquor liability insurance is designed to defend the insured against charges of negligent conduct related to the service of alcohol, and to indemnify or pay on behalf of the insured if they are ultimately found legally liable for the injury or damage.

 Mid-year premium growth reported by the 15 excess and surplus lines (E&S) stamping/service offices across the United States has reached almost $18 billion.
 Given the fact that the data reported is halfway through 2019, the growth represents a 12.68% increase over what was recorded at mid-year 2018.